 Our primary source of cash from operating activities was the sale of services and products to our customers in the normal course of business.
 The primary uses of cash for operating activities were payments for selling, general, and administrative expenses, payments for direct costs necessary to conduct training programs, payments to suppliers for materials used in products sold, and to fund working capital needs.
-Our cash used for operating activities totaled \$2.0 million for the quarter ended November 30, 2013 compared with \$0.3 million for the same period of the prior year.
+Our cash provided by operating activities totaled \$8.3 million for the two quarters ended March 1, 2014 compared with \$10.2 million provided in the same period of fiscal 2013.

-The decrease in cash flows from operating activities was primarily attributable to increased payments for seasonally high accrued bonuses and commissions (reduction of accrued liabilities) on our record fourth quarter fiscal 2013 sales, increased inventories, increased cash payments for income taxes, and slower-than-expected collections of accounts receivable.
-Our accounts receivable collections were adversely impacted by a \$3.0 million increase in receivables from a charitable foundation that funds The Leader in Me programs in elementary schools, a \$1.4 million increase in receivables from government contracts, which we believed were slowed by uncertainties in governmental operations during the quarter, longer payment terms on a small number of services contracts, and generally slower than expected collections during the first quarter of fiscal 2014.
+The decrease in cash flows from operating activities was primarily attributable to decreased net income, increased payments for seasonally high accrued bonuses and commissions (reduction of accrued liabilities) on our record fourth quarter fiscal 2013 sales, increased inventories, increased cash payments for income taxes, and slower-than-expected collections of accounts receivable.
+Our accounts receivable collections were adversely impacted during the first half of fiscal 2014 by slower-than-anticipated collections from governmental sales, including Education practice sales, licensees, and longer payment terms on a small number of services contracts.
 The longer payment terms granted to certain clients were within our normal credit policy.
-We anticipate the collection of our outstanding receivables will improve in forthcoming quarters of fiscal 2014 and that our cash flows from operating activities will be favorably affected by these collections.
+We anticipate the collection of our outstanding receivables will improve in the third and fourth quarters of fiscal 2014 and that our cash flows from operating activities will be favorably affected by these collections.